looker-open-source/block-bqml-automl/README.md

 | input_label_cols | The label column name in the training data as specified by user with the parameter `select target` |
 | budget_hours | Sets the training budget for AutoML Tables training, specified in hours.
 Defaults to 1.0 and must be between 1.0 and 72.0. | 1 |

 Note the parameter `select features` allows the user to identify the columns to be used to predict the target and defines the model's training data.
-For more information about the options for the AutoML Tables Model, see the [Create Model Syntax documentation](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-create-automl#create_model_syntax).
+For more information about the options for the AutoML Tables Model like optimization objective or data split column, see the [Create Model Syntax documentation](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-create-automl#create_model_syntax).

-Note, this block could be customized to include additional options and parameters.
+# Customizations
+>
+> <b><font size = "3" color="#174EA6"> <i class='fa fa-info-circle'></i> Note, AutoML Explores can be customized to include other model types, options and parameters. </font></b> If you would like to use a different machine learning model type or include other model parameters like modeling optimization objective, training/validation sets, or target probability thresholds, contact your Looker account team for guidance.
+>

 ## Enabling Business Users

-This block comes with the following example Explore for enabling business users.
+This block comes with a [Quick Start Guide for Business Users](https://github.com/looker/block-bqml-automl/blob/master/QUICK_START_GUIDE.md) and the following example Explore for enabling business users.
 - AutoML Tables: Census Income Prediction